DRMPN/ajax-video-transcoder/README.md

 ## Overview

-A secure web application that enables users to convert WebM videos to MP4 format with a seamless, interactive interface.
-It offers user authentication, real-time processing feedback, and smooth file upload and download capabilities, ensuring a reliable and user-friendly transcoding experience for authorized users.
+A secure and user-friendly web application that allows authorized users to convert WebM videos to MP4 format with a seamless interface, real-time feedback, and reliable file handling, ensuring a smooth and efficient transcoding experience.

 ## Table of Contents